snadim02/snadim02.github.io/_posts/2025-04-12-living-room.md

 some ideas for the space.
 My designer, [Mercedes Platas](https://havenly.com/interior-designers/mercedes-platas-14289), is a genius, and put together a design that incorporated the [sleeper sofa](https://www.americanleather.com/products/gaines/), existing sofas, and [art from Elena Kotliarker](https://www.elenakotliarker.com/) that I had been eyeing for years.
-I never would have known how good [ochre (yellow) curtains](https://www.target.com/p/brylanehome-poly-cotton-canvas-back-tab-panel---48--w-96--l--ochre/-/A-90050366) could look in this room!
+I never would have known how good [ochre (yellow) curtains](https://www.target.com/p/brylanehome-poly-cotton-canvas-back-tab-panel---48--w-96--l--ochre/-/A-90050366) could look in this room! :heart_eyes:

 ![Living Room](../assets/img/livingroom-design01.jpg){: .mx-auto.d-block :}